davisgibson/stock-watcher-app/README.md

 ## Notes from Davis:

  1. As of writing this, I have spent approximately one hour on this project.
- 2. With such little time, my priorities were a balance of looks and functionality.
+ 2. With such little time, my priority was the experience- a mix between looks and functionality.
 This is why I skipped the graph portion altogether.
  3. As for looks, I prioritized the mobile view first.
 Refining tablet/desktop views is next on the TODO list.
  4. I'd like to do some more testing on this, but I'm sticking to the hour limit, so there will definitely be bugs.
  5. If you run out of daily API calls, feel free to create a new API key [here].
  6. Thank you very much for your time!

+### Demo questions for a hypothetical designer/product manager:

+ 1. Can I have more time :)
+ 2. What is the end goal of this project?
+What problem are we trying to solve?
+ 3. Is there any intended interaction with a stock quote card after it's been rendered?

 ## Overview: